jonnyrobots/roberts.work/_posts/2018-09-30-unusual-tools.md

 How writing is fundamental to the product development process.

-## Writing: an unusual tool for research
+## Writing code: an unusual tool for research

 ![Drill]({{ site.baseurl }}/images/drill.png)